bixb922/crank-organ/doc-software/README.md

 Be sure to play any MIDI file at least once on your PC to see if it works.

 MIDI files without long Meta messages are best.
 Use the ```compress_midi.py``` utility program to make the MIDI files lean and to compress them to almost one third of the original size.
+See [here](#increase-midi-file-capacity).

 ## Adding and deleting MIDI tunes